tamashii-io/tamashii/README.md

 #### Connection

-In Tamashii, we only need to focus on how to connect with Websocket users to exchange information, on the process of multi-process web server problems have been resolved in Tamashii.
+In Tamashii, we only need to focus on how to connect with WebSocket users to exchange information, on the process of multi-process web server problems have been resolved in Tamashii.

 We can create a `Client` object to handle the behavior of each user.